cycfi/elements/docs/aspects.md

 actually composed of smaller parts.
 In this section, we will see how one creates a button from the basic parts that we have dealt with in the previous sections.

+> Take note that this example is only for illustrative purposes.
+The library
+> provides easier ways to make buttons.

 A button is composed of two elements that represent its 1) normal and 2) pushed states.
 The basic concept here is that things like buttons do not know